jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

 - 3.7.5 Chosen ciphertext
   - **Chosen ciphertext**: in a chosen ciphertext attack, the attacker has access to one or more plaintexts of arbitrary ciphertexts; i.e. the attacker has the ability to decrypt chosen portions of the ciphertext message, and use the decrypted portion to discover the key
-  - **Chosen-plaintext attack (CPA)**: an attack model for cryptanalysis which presumes that the attacker can obtain the ciphertexts for arbitrary plaintexts, with the goal to gain information that reduces the security of the encryption scheme; a CPA is more powerful than a known plaintext attack; however a chosen-plaintext is less powerful than a chosen ciphertext
   - **Differential cryptanalysis**: a type of chosen plaintext attack, and a general form of cryptanalysis applicable primarily to block ciphers, but also to stream ciphers and cryptographic hash functions; it is the study of how differences in information input can affect the resultant difference at the output; advanced methods such as differential cryptanalysis are types of chosen plaintext attacks
     - as an example, an attacker may try to get the receiver to decrypt modified ciphertext, looking for that modification to cause a predictable change to the plaintext
   - Countermeasures: use authenticated encryption modes such as GCM (Galois/Counter Mode), or CCM (Counter with Cipher Block Chaining-Message Authentication Code)